cengique/drosophila-aCC-L3-motoneuron-model/README.md

 - 2010-2015: Models constructed by [Cengiz Gunay](https://github.com/cengique) in the lab of [Astrid Prinz](http://www.biology.emory.edu/index.cfm?faculty=39) with help from Logesh Dharmar and Fred Sieling.
 - 2015-2016: NeuroML2 and LEMS translation by [Johannes Rieke](https://github.com/jrieke) (see [thesis project](https://github.com/jrieke/drosophila-dynamics) that analyzes this model).
 - Jan-June 2017: Neuron tutorial by [Musa Drammeh](https://github.com/Antacart).
-- Dec 2017 : Python with Neuron tutorial by [Reuben Massaquoi](https://github.com/reubmassaquoi)
+- Dec 2017: Python with Neuron tutorial by [Reuben Massaquoi](https://github.com/reubmassaquoi)
-- June 2018 : Updates to Python tutorial by [Alex McWhorter](https://github.com/amcwhor1)
+- June 2018: Updates to Python tutorial by [Alex McWhorter](https://github.com/amcwhor1)
+- Feb 2019: Linux instructions for Python tutorial by [Don Charles Sugatapala](https://github.com/doncsugar)

 ## Workflow/history of project:
 - Channel data were fit with the Neurofit tool and then re-adjusted with param-fitter in Matlab.